mingikang31/Convolutional-Nearest-Neighbor/README.md

 DETR is released under the Apache 2.0 license.
 Please see the [LICENSE](LICENSE) file for more information.

 # Contributing
-We Welcome feedback and collaboration.
+We welcome feedback and collaboration.
 Please reach out to:
 - Mingi Kang : mkang2@bowdoin.edu
 - Jeova Farias : j.farias@bowdoin.edu